minorua/TileLayerPlugin/README.md

 A few layer styles can be changed in the layer properties dialog.
 You can set sufficient cache size (in kilobytes) in the Network/Cache Settings of the Options dialog in order to make effective use of cache.

 ### Limitations
 With this plugin, you can view only web mercator projection tile maps.
-Tile layers don't appear when the coordinate reference system is not EPSG:3857 or EPSG:900913.
+Tile layers don't appear when the coordinate reference system is not EPSG:3857.

 ### Layer information file format
 Layer information file is a text file.
-Each line has information for a tile layer, and fields are separated with tab character.
-The file encoding is UTF-8.
+Each line has information for a tile layer.
+Fields are separated with tab character.
+The file extension is **tsv** and the file encoding is UTF-8.

 **Line format is:**
 `title  providerName  url  yOriginTop  zmin  zmax  xmin  ymin  xmax  ymax`